DougMidgley/SFMC-SDK/README.md

 -   Is opinionated about how Auth should be managed (only accepts a standard Auth method)
 -   Only uses Promises/Async-Await, no callbacks
 -   Maintainers of the semi-official lib from Salesforce are not responsive
--   Allows for persisting tokens between request using Conf Library
+-   Allows for using a persisting credentials in an external app, then passing

 ## Usage